OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Open Outlook and compose a new message.

-1. In the compose message window, choose the **Insert gist** button.
-You should see a task pane open the to right of the compose form.
+1. In the compose message window, select the **Insert gist** button.
+You should see a task pane open to the right of the compose form.

-1. In the task pane, select the **Hello World Html** gist and choose **Insert** to insert that gist into the body of the message.
+1. In the task pane, select the **Hello World Html** gist and select **Insert** to insert that gist into the body of the message.

 ![A screenshot of the add-in task pane](images/addin-tutorial/addin-taskpane.PNG)